omar-danasoury/tour-reservation-website/README.md

 # Tour Reservation Website
+## Introduction
 This website was the final project of **ITCS 333: Internet Software Development**; it scored 19/20.
+## Functional Requirements Of Users
+### Travellers
-The website is used by users to:
+The website is used by travellers to:
-1. Create Account
+1. Create Account/Log in
 2. View Available Trips
 3. View Other Users' Feedback
 4. Reserve Trips